jorgemedra/pci.bridge.gadget/README.md

 ##### Architecture components
 The architecture diagram shows all the components that participate in the solution.
 The functionality of each element is described below.

 * **Bridge Service:** *Windows Serviced developed in C#*.
-It is the component that has the responsibility to provide a Webhook port for receive all the notifications that the CVP App needs to report, in Real-Time, to the Gadget and CRM.
+It is the component that has the responsibility to provide a Webhook port for receive all the notifications that the CVP App needs to dispatch, in Real-Time, to the Gadget and CRM.
 * **Finesse Gadget:** Component embedded in Finness session. its functions are:
 Gathering call data to perform a transaction.
 Transferring the call to the CVP to perform a transaction, attaching the data into the *CallVariables*, including the URL that the Bridge Service provides to receive the notification.